Stacky curve

 In mathematics, a stacky curve is an object in algebraic geometry that is roughly an algebraic curve with potentially "fractional points" called stacky points.
 A stacky curve is a type of stack used in studying Gromov–Witten theory, enumerative geometry, and rings of modular forms.

-Stacky curves are deeply related to 1-dimensional orbifolds and therefore sometimes called orbifold curves or orbicurves.
+Stacky curves are closely related to 1-dimensional orbifolds and therefore sometimes called orbifold curves or orbicurves.

 Definition

 A stacky curve $\mathfrak{X}$ over a field k is a smooth proper geometrically connected Deligne–Mumford stack of dimension 1 over k that contains a dense open subscheme.

 Properties

 A stacky curve is uniquely determined (up to isomorphism) by its coarse space X (a smooth quasi-projective curve over k), a finite set of points x_{i} (its stacky points) and integers n_{i} (its ramification orders) greater than 1.
 The canonical divisor of $\mathfrak{X}$ is linearly equivalent to the sum of the canonical divisor of X and a ramification divisor R:

 Letting g be the genus of the coarse space X, the degree of the canonical divisor of $\mathfrak{X}$ is therefore:

-A stacky curve is called spherical if d is positive, Euclidean if d is zero, and hyperbolic if d is negative.
+A stacky curve is called hyperbolic if d is positive, Euclidean if d is zero, and spherical if d is negative.

 Although the corresponding statement of Riemann–Roch theorem does not hold for stacky curves, there is a generalization of Riemann's existence theorem that gives an equivalence of categories between the category of stacky curves over the complex numbers and the category of complex orbifold curves.